 |/proc/net/dev||displays information about each network device like packets count.|

 |/proc/sys/net/ipv4/ip_local_port_range||display the range of ports that Linux uses.|

 |/proc/sys/net/ipv4/tcp_ syncookies||protection against syn flood attacks.|

 These are some of the common entries in /proc directory.

-If you take a look at the folder named 1, you will notice that this folder represents the information about the init process or systemd (like CentOS 7) which is the first process runs When Linux starts.
+If you take a look at the folder named 1, it belongs to the init process or systemd (like CentOS 7), which is the first process runs When Linux starts.

 $ ls -l /proc/1